Michael Applebaum: City Councilor for Notre-Dame-de-Grâce (1994–2002)

-In 1994, Applebaum become known locally as "the rink activist" for campaigning to save a popular local outdoor hockey rink from closure at MacDonald Park in his Snowdon neighborhood.
+In 1994, Applebaum became known locally as "the rink activist" for campaigning to save a popular local outdoor hockey rink from closure at MacDonald Park in his Snowdon neighbourhood.
 He negotiated a compromise solution that had the city maintain the installation while local volunteers maintained the ice.

-Later that year, he was elected city councilor by a margin of 31 votes in the former Notre-Dame-de-Grâce district of Montreal as a member of Jérôme Choquette's Parti des Montréalais.
+Later that year, he was elected city councillor by a margin of 31 votes in the former Notre-Dame-de-Grâce district of Montreal as a member of Jérôme Choquette's Parti des Montréalais.
 In 1998, he was re-elected by a large margin as a member of Nouveau Montréal, an opposition slate headed by former Montreal police chief Jacques Duchesneau.
 As a councillor, he relinquished his businesses and became a real estate agent at the Royal LePage realty firm to supplemented his low public salary.
 He maintained a brisk, focused business, selling 48 properties in his first year alone.

 Applebaum campaigned ceaselessly on cutting government waste.
 He once tracked down a blue-collar worker who spent a day hiding in a luncheonette while collecting $21 an hour.
-He emphasized the fiscal responsibility and integrity that came with his business experience: "I’ve been in business, and it doesn’t matter if you steal a dollar or you steal $100,000.
-You’re not allowed to take a penny."
+He emphasized the fiscal responsibility and integrity that came with his business experience: "I've been in business, and it doesn't matter if you steal a dollar or you steal $100,000.
+You're not allowed to take a penny."